 For some this is incredibly convenient, so buyers will ask their real estate lawyer to ensure this remains an option.
 It's also crucial to remember legal conditions must be met for the notarization to be considered valid.
 This can be tricky because the process is still new.
 In many cases, a NJ real estate attorney can help ensure all closing documents are valid and submitted on time.

 Delays in Purchase and Sale Agreements

 Another issue to be on the lookout for is delays in the buying process.
 If you are planning to buy, it’s best to start working with a lender as soon as possible.
 With many employees working from home, everything from appraisals to closings are moving more slowly than usual.

-In addition, as you are negotiating any purchase and sale agreement, leaving enough time in case there is a delay is important.
-Experts predict that COVID-19 cases could skyrocket during the fall and winter months, which could potentially result in stay-at-home orders being resumed and businesses and government agencies that are key to the buying or selling process shutting down.
+In addition, as you're negotiating any purchase and sale agreement, leaving enough time in case of a delay is important.
+Experts predict COVID-19 cases could skyrocket during the fall and winter months, which could potentially result in stay-at-home orders being resumed and businesses and government agencies that are key to the buying or selling process shutting down.
 It could also cause problems with inspections of properties, making them difficult or even forbidden for consultants or surveyors.
 If government offices are closed, it could cause problems for zoning consultants and delays to zoning permits.
-It is also always a possibility that someone involved in the purchase and sale will need to self-quarantine due to illness, thus delaying the process.
-In general, it is a good idea to discuss automatic extensions of deadlines with your lawyer in case something like this happens.
+It's also always a possibility someone involved in the purchase and sale will need to self-quarantine due to illness, thus delaying the process.
+In general, it's a good idea to discuss automatic extensions of deadlines with your lawyer in case this happens.

 When to Talk to a Lawyer